XLH UK policy on working with pharmaceutical and medical device companies

 These are as follows:

 - All partnerships will be based on the principles of integrity and openness and will bring benefit to XLH UK through funding or through supporting XLH UK to achieve its mission.
+XLH UK will not accept support for activities which lie outside our objectives.

-- All partnerships between pharmaceutical and medical device companies and XLH UK will be subject to a full risk assessment and approval by the Board of Trustees.
+- All partnerships between pharmaceutical and medical device companies and XLH UK will be subject to a risk assessment and approval by the Board of Trustees.

 - Any partnership entered into will not compromise the independent status of XLH UK.